-Drop and insert Select the source for the transmitter.
+Drop and insert

+Select the source for the transmitter.

 On: transmits the received data which the data generated in the Network Master has added.

 Off: transmits the data generated in the Network Master.

-Timing Source Select the clock source.
-Internal: Internal clock of the module External: The clock provided from the Ext Clock connector Received: The clock generated from the received signal When External or Received is set, the right hand lamp indicates whether clock is detected or not.
+External: The clock provided from the Ext Clock connector Received: The clock generated from the received signal

+When External or Received is set, the right hand lamp indicates whether clock is detected or not.

-Touching the transmitter's $E1\ \mbox{button}$ in the navigation area will display the screen.
+Touching the transmitter's E1 button in the navigation area will display the screen.

-FollowsTo make the Port 2 transmitter follow the Port 1 transmitter (i.e. copy its settings) when using Port 1 and Port 2, touch the drop-down menu in the navigation area and select the Tx1.
+To make the Port 2 transmitter follow the Port 1 transmitter (i.e. copy its settings) when using Port 1 and Port 2, touch the drop-down menu in the navigation area and select the Tx1.
 The Port 2 settings continue to follow the Port 1 transmitter change.
 The default setting is None.
 Note that the Port 1 transmitter cannot follow the Port 2 transmitter.